OpenBankProject/OBP-API/README.md

 ```
 Please note in the example above you MUST run OBP-API portal at the URL: http://127.0.0.1:8080

-## OAuth 2.0
+## OAuth 2.0 Authentication
-In order to enable an OAuth2 workflow at an instance of OBP-API backend app you need to setup next props:
+In order to enable an OAuth2 workflow at an instance of OBP-API backend app you need to set-up the following props:
 ```
 # -- OAuth 2 ---------------------------------------------------------------------------------
 # Enable/Disable OAuth 2 workflow at a server instance